div291629/employee-attrition-prediction/README.md

 - Lower job satisfaction and lower income levels are strongly associated with attrition
 - Attrition varies across departments, job roles, and tenure groups
 - Random Forest achieved better predictive performance, while Logistic Regression offered clearer interpretability

 ---

+## How This Can Be Used by HR

+- Identify high-risk employees for early intervention
+- Focus retention strategies on controllable factors (e.g., overtime, role design)
+- Avoid over-reliance on non-actionable attributes such as age

+---